-I think the secret is using cold butter.
-I have never before used cold butter in a cookie recipe.
+The secret is using cold butter.
 It really makes a difference.
-The cookie does not flatten while baking.
+The cookie does not flatten out as much while baking.
 This cookie is also baked at 400 degrees for a relatively short time so the top is nice and brown while the center is very moist with soft chocolate.

 It is amazing how the simple change in butter temperature creates a totally different cookie experience!

 These Chunky Chocolate Chip Cookies have both chocolate chunks and chocolate chips for a double dose of chocolate.
 If you prefer a cookie without the chunks check out, Chocolate Chip Cookies.